Opuntia cactus (prickly pear)

 - Plants must not be transported on a public road, including as a contaminant of anything, and

-- Plants must not be transported into the region.
+- Plants must not be transported in the region without a permit.

 Land managers should also ensure that they take relevant preventative measures.
 Avoid growing opuntia in gardens or pots and don't take cuttings of unknown cactus plants to grow or share with others.